j-mcQueen/top-calculator/README.md

 - CSS
 - JavaScript

-## notes
+## known bugs/ areas for improvement
-- currently there is no keyboard support for this calculator
+- lack of keyboard support
-- using the calculator on mobile causes it to malfunction
+- malfunction on mobile/ tablet - likely a result of the role the "blur" event listener plays in highlighting operator buttons
+- code readability needs improved - the purpose of some functions may not be initially self-evident